NessoTechnologies/headache/README.md

 Ethnicity | nvarchar(200) | Please see the "Reference Values Mapping.xlsx" spreadsheet included in [`data/HeadacheDataCompilation.zip`](data/HeadacheDataCompilation.zip) for the possible values for this field.
 Gender | nvarchar(200) | Please see the "Reference Values Mapping.xlsx" spreadsheet included in [`data/HeadacheDataCompilation.zip`](data/HeadacheDataCompilation.zip) for the possible values for this field.
 Race | nvarchar(200) | Please see the "Reference Values Mapping.xlsx" spreadsheet included in [`data/HeadacheDataCompilation.zip`](data/HeadacheDataCompilation.zip) for the possible values for this field.
+HeadacheType01 | nvarchar(200) | Severe Headache/Migraine.
+Please see the "Reference Values Mapping.xlsx" spreadsheet included in [`data/HeadacheDataCompilation.zip`](data/HeadacheDataCompilation.zip) for the possible values for this field.
+HeadacheType02 | nvarchar(200) | Acute Headache, excluding migraine.
+Please see the "Reference Values Mapping.xlsx" spreadsheet included in [`data/HeadacheDataCompilation.zip`](data/HeadacheDataCompilation.zip) for the possible values for this field.
-ParticipantResponse | nvarchar(200) | Please see the "Reference Values Mapping.xlsx" spreadsheet included in [`data/HeadacheDataCompilation.zip`](data/HeadacheDataCompilation.zip) for the possible values for this field.
+HeadacheType03 | nvarchar(200) | Chronic Headache, except Tension.
+Please see the "Reference Values Mapping.xlsx" spreadsheet included in [`data/HeadacheDataCompilation.zip`](data/HeadacheDataCompilation.zip) for the possible values for this field.
+HeadacheType04 | nvarchar(200) | Not yet used.
+HeadacheType05 | nvarchar(200) | Not yet used.
+HeadacheType06 | nvarchar(200) | Not yet used.
+HeadacheType07 | nvarchar(200) | Not yet used.
+HeadacheType08 | nvarchar(200) | Not yet used.
+HeadacheType09 | nvarchar(200) | Not yet used.
+HeadacheType10 | nvarchar(200) | Not yet used.
 AffectedCount | integer | The number of people that fall into this bucket (data is grouped by Year, AgeRangeLower, AgeRangeUpper, Ethnicity, Gender, Race, and Source).
 AffectedMarginOfError | decimal | The margin of error for the Affected value.
 Not used at this time.
 SoughtHelpCount | integer | The number of Affected people that also sought help for their condition.